 The third and fourth milestones were completed during the first year of the action plan's implementation and are discussed at length in the mid term progress report.
 Data release processes, a harmonized metadata standard, and a data inventory were completed in advance of releasing a new federal geospatial platform - this constitutes substantial progress toward the fifth and sixth milestones.
 With regard to the milestone on IATI, Finance Canada and the International Development Research Centre (IDRC) had started to publish according to the standard in April 2015.
 Over 500 data sets were added to the open data portal as a step toward expanding the release of data, outlined in the first milestone.
 Three limited, small consultations were done related to the second milestone.
-Further details can be found in Canada's IRM Progress Report 2014-15.
+Further details can be found in Canada's IRM Progress Report 2014-15.1

-The Government's end of term self-assessment report noted identical progress on the number of datasets added to the open data portal as was found at the mid term review.
-According to the Government's self-assessment at the mid term mark: "Since July I, 2014, more than 500 new datasets have been added to the Government of Canada's open data portal from 24 federal institutions under the Open Government Licence - Canada."
-And, according to the Government's end of term self-assessment: "Since July I, 2014, more than 500 new datasets have been added to the Government of Canada."
-The number of contributing federal institutions under the Open Government Licence - Canada."
-The number of contributing federal institutions has increased according to the Government's end of term self-assessment, but the overall release of datasets is the same according to the Government's own assessments.
+The Government's end of term self-assessment report2 noted identical progress on the number of datasets added to the open data portal as was found at the mid term review.
+According to the Government's self-assessment at the mid term mark: "Since July 1, 2014, more than 500 new datasets have been added to the Government of Canada's open data portal from 24 federal institutions under the Open Government Licence - Canada."3 And, according to the Government's end of term self-assessment: "Since July 1, 2014, more than 500 new datasets have been added to the Government of Canada's open data portal from 500 new datasets have been added to the Government of Canada's open data portal from 56 federal institutions under the Open Government Licence - Canada."4 The number of contributing federal institutions has increased according to the Government's end of term self-assessment, but the overall release of datasets is the same according to the Government's own assessments.
 Given this the coding for completion in the table above remains unchanged.